apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

        There are noticeable delays in receiving the button events, especially when the button is released.
 But if you do not press the buttons too quickly all events are processed.
-This, I suspect, is a consequence of the strong glitch filtering that is enbled in the pin configuration.
-Snappier response my be obtainble with filtering off if desired.
+This, I suspect, is a consequence of the strong glitch filtering that is enabled in the pin configuration.
+Snappier response my be obtainable with filtering off if desired.

     5. This configuration has been used for testing the SDMMC driver with